Forensic photography: Features of forensic photography

 Common types of photography such as creative and artistic photography give a different purpose than forensic photography.

-Crime scene photography allows us to capture essential aspects of the presented from the crime scene, including its scope, the focal points of the scene, and any physical or material evidence found at or from a result of it.
-With the use of crime scene photography, the context of the crime scene can be represented through a series of photographs; aiming to tell the whole story.
+Crime scene photography allows one to capture essential aspects of the crime scene, including its scope, the focal points of the scene, and any physical or material evidence found at or from a result of it.
+With the use of crime scene photography, the context of the crime scene can be represented through a series of photographs, aiming to tell the whole story.
 Such photographs are used to capture the physical environment of the scene and its surroundings, in addition to physical evidence in situ and key areas of the crime scene (e.g., entrances and exits).
+There are also different techniques forensic photographers use, and the selection of what technique is used depends on the object of a photograph or the desired information one wants to obtain.
+For example, when trying to find footwear prints or stains on a camouflaged background, a photographer might find image subtraction techniques most helpful.
+However, if they were trying to analyze bite marks or fingerprints, they might use Alternative Light Source photography instead.
 Moreover, these photographs may be taken at various ranges depending on the content that is being captured.
 For example, physical evidence (e.g., footprints, wound details, trace evidence, etc.) may require close-up images, whereas the conditions of a room may only require overall and/or midrange photography.
 Photographs may also be supported with video recordings.

 Evidence photography

 This form of photography is to provide images of the varying types of physical evidence and used as evidence in court, part of the case record, or by other investigators; typically of forensic findings during the analysis of various forensic disciplines.
-Forensic laboratories generally use infrared, ultraviolet (UV), x-ray, or laser radiation in addition to cameras and microscopes, to represent details that would otherwise be invisible to the naked eye.
+Forensic laboratories generally use infrared (IR), ultraviolet (UV), X-Ray, or laser radiation in addition to cameras and microscopes, to represent details that would otherwise be invisible to the naked eye.
 However, it is crucial that such details do not interfere with the appearance and condition of the evidence being documented.

 To ensure quality photographs, general evidence is documented under the following conditions: